-Travelers love Key West for its relaxed and easy-going atmosphere.
+Travelers (and especially couples) love Key West for its relaxed and easy-going atmosphere.
 Casual dining, informal accommodations, leisurely walks, and the nightly Sunset Celebration at Mallory Square are just a few of the reasons people keep coming back.
 But there’s more to the Keys than just the city of Key West.
-If you’re planning to spend more than a few days here, you should definitely check out the natural beauty and abundant wildlife at the two national parks near Key West, Dry Tortugas and Biscayne.
+You might be tempted to stay in the historic district and spend most of your time there but If you’re planning to spend more than a few days here, you should definitely check out the natural beauty and abundant wildlife at some of the national parks near Key West.